1. What is the ANHCA Public Fund for DGR?

 It is overseen by the Australian Neighbourhood Houses and Centres Association (ANHCA) Inc. The listing of ANHCA Inc. for DGR Item 1 status in Division 30, section 30 -45 of the Income Tax Assessment Act 1997, ensures donates of $2 or more to the ANHC Public Fund are tax deductible.

 2. What is Deductible Gift Recipient (DGR) status?

-An organisation that has deductible gift recipient (DGR) status is an entity or fund that can receive tax deductible gifts.
+An organisation that has deductible gift recipient (DGR) status can receive tax deductible gifts.
 An individual or business that makes a donation to an organisation with DGR status can deduct the amount of the donation from their taxable income, which means they pay less tax.

 3. How can the ANHCA Public Fund for DGR assist my Neighbourhood House/ Centre?

-Fundraising for your Neighbourhood House/Centre has never been easy.
-But it’s made easier now with the ANHCA Public Fund for DGR!
-Neighbourhood Houses/Centres can now use the ANHCA Public Fund for DGR to receive tax deductible donations from individuals and businesses and apply for funds from philanthropic organisations corporate foundations requiring DGR status.
+Neighbourhood Houses/Centres can now use the ANHCA Public Fund for DGR to receive tax deductible donations and apply for funds from philanthropic organisations and corporate foundations requiring DGR status.